 The limited number of completed visitor questionnaires are generally favourable, with the only negative comments relating to toilet facilities (not part of the building) and entry to the Park overall (again not relevant to the Visitor Centre).
 Feedback on the internal and external appearance of the centre was very positive, as was the feedback on information on the park and on TVW.
-Just as importantly, the Warwickshire County Council staff who work at the centre were consulted throughout the development of the new design, and are happy with the new layout and design, and the way the area works.
-As can be seen from the photograph of the interpretation display, there is a strong brand for the project carried through physical and digital media.
+Just as importantly, the Warwickshire County Council staff who work at the centre were consulted throughout the development of the use of the TVW logos (Chris Harris, TVW)

-Figure 45: Top: Visitor Centre Launch Event; Middle: Exterior of visitor centre (J Holland July 2018); Bottom: Interpretation display, including touch screen and with full use of the TVW logos (Chris Harris, TVW)
+Figure 45: Top: Visitor Centre Launch Event; Middle: Exterior of visitor centre (J Holland July 2018);